aravindan-acct/awsdevdays_aug2020/README.md

 ## Introduction
 ## Pre Requisites

-Create a Key Pair and save it locally
-WAF is a PAYG license type instance
+The Barracuda WAF used in the lab is a Bring your Own License type instance.
 ## Getting started
 ## Summary